A Fun Hudson Valley Ski Weekend With Kids

 Our Hudson Valley ski area of choice is *Belleayre, 40 minutes west of Kingston.
-We were invited to check it out after recent that included a new magic carpet and rental equipment, an a spiffed up lodge with a bar, fireplace, and surprisingly good canteen.
+We were invited to check it out after renovations that included a new magic carpet and rental equipment, and a spiffed-up lodge with a bar, fireplace, and surprisingly good canteen.

 I immediately saw the benefits of new grooming equipment.
 Despite single-digit temperatures, the slopes all had a slight crunchy but very skiable corduroy.